Pelvi Health App Logo Pelvi Health Download Now

 Anatomy 101: Your Body’s Smart Hammock

-• Base: the pelvic floor muscles.
+• Base: Pelvic floor muscles

-Who Benefits From Pelvic Floor Muscle Training (PFMT)
+Who Benefits From Pelvic Floor Muscle Training

 First Things First: Are You Using the Right Muscles?

-1. Sit on a firm chair so you can feel contact with the surface.
+1. Sit on a firm chair.

 2. Relax your buttocks, thighs, and belly.